Kleo-Karap/My_tattoo_chatbot/README.md

 **Domain**
 ***
-Persa_Bot is a customer service assistant for tattoo studios.
+Persa_Bot is a Lead Generation assistant for tattoo studios.
 The bot is able to handle queries regarding the following intents:
-1. Book free consultation (Can I book an appointment for a consultation?)
+1. Book free consultation about a specific tattoo design (Can I book an appointment for a consultation?)
 2. Tattoo cost estimator (Can you give me an estimate for the pricing?)
-3. General Questions (I have a general question)
-4. Consulting regarding a specific tattoo design (I have a question about a tattoo design that I have in mind)
-5. Find tattoo idea (I need inspiration for a tattoo)
+3. Find tattoo idea (I need inspiration for a tattoo)
 ***

 **Problem Statement**